No exemptions shall be granted for this course.

 This course consists of 15 2-hour lectures and 8 2-hour work group sessions.

-Every lecture, the lecturers present 1 or 2 chapters from the course textbook (Gray and Bjorklund, see under ‘Reading’) and help students prepare for the examination by explaining, clarifying and providing examples.
+Every lecture, the lecturers presents 1 or 2 chapters from the course textbook (Gray and Bjorklund, see under ‘Reading’) and help students prepare for the examination by explaining, clarifying and providing examples.
 They also indicate what is essential learning and what is less important.
 Furthermore, the lecturers discuss different or new perspectives, provide current material and explore topics in depth, or conversely, place the psychological knowledge presented in the textbook in a wider context.

-The work group sessions consists of one lecturer and a maximum of 26 students (2 tutorial groups combined).
-With the exception of week 40 (the week of 3 October) and the examination week, the work groups will meet every week, making 8 meetings in all.
+The workgroup sessions consists of one lecturer and a maximum of 26 students (2 tutorial groups combined).
+With the exception of week 40 (the week after 3 October) and the examination week, the work groups will meet every week, making 8 meetings in all.
 Attendance is mandatory.
 In the work group sessions the teachers help students prepare for the exam.
 This does not mean that only examination material will be discussed: the aim is also to explore topics in more depth and stimulate enthusiasm for the study of psychology.
 Students are expected to participate actively in these meetings.

 The final examination consists of 50 multiple-choice questions, primarily testing the course objectives above.
 Students can register for the final examination via uSis from 100 to 10 calendar days before the examination itself; students who have not registered will not be permitted to take the examination.
 For the examination students are required to study the course book by Gray and Bjorklund in its entirety, with the exception of the Statistical Appendix.